 I have a car to get rid of from another E.U country

 Giveacar has helped thousands of our E.U neighbours donate their unwanted cars.
 Many of you require assurances around the paperwork and processes involved and we can provide this.
 It’s best to contact us over the phone so that we can explain everything you need to know, properly!
-To speed up the process, please have your Vehicle Identification Number (VIN) when you call, it’s 11 digits long (usually).
+To speed up the process, please have your Vehicle Identification Number (VIN) when you call, it’s 17 digits & letters long (usually).

 I'm a diplomat who needs to get rid of my car

 We take regular diplomatic car donations, but first.
 Diplomat car owners need to speak with their embassy to obtain relevant documentation in order to relinquish ownership via the Giveacar scheme.
 Once you have all the relevant documents signed and stamped by both the Embassy and Foreign & Commonwealth Office, we will ask for a copy of these and you can then donate the car.
 If you are unsure about what’s needed please call us to discuss and we can try to help you.